 Resolving Disputes in Non-Confrontational Ways

 When children and finances are involved in a divorce, the best way to approach it, especially if you are looking for a quick solution, is to avoid going through the courts as best you can.
 As well as making the process quicker, it will also make it less stressful and less expensive.
+Aside from that, getting child custody can be extremely difficult and complex.

 If you make use of options like collaborative law or mediation, to agree on settlement terms with your former partner, you won’t need to get the courts involved and won’t need to wait for hearing dates..